The alarm went off at 5 am and I found that there were still things to

 At every temple, Buddist worshipers present flower offerings of either

 flowers that is about 16 inches in circumference or a small lei of odd

-shaped white flowers, about 6 inches in circumference, with 3 roses that are stringed
+shaped white flowers, about 6 inches in circumference, with 3 roses

-vibrant green jade stone.
+of a vibrant green jade stone.
 It was discovered by conquerors during

 one of the wars, covered with white plaster.
 One of the conquerors

 noticed that the nose of the Budda was chipped and saw a green

 substance underneath.
-After removing the plaster, a very green Budda appeared!
+After removing the plaster, a very green Budda

 Every Budda in a temple is surrounded with massive amounts of real gold